 Benefits: Don’t just get comfortable with your naked body; learn to view your body as sexy, sensual, and worthy of care and love.
 Be the one to extend that love and care.
 Give yourself permission to turn the internal critic off, and receive that love with grace.
 As you begin to detach yourself from the negative self-talk, you will feel lighter, happier, and freer to focus on what really matters: being a healthy member of a new marriage.

 It’s too easy to fall into the trap of viewing your body as a never-ending project, thanks in large part to women’s media that is constantly telling us in subtle ways that we’re not good enough, that we could be better, and that we don’t measure up to everyone else.
 And there are many industries that profit off of women’s insecurities.
 When you spend more money on the latest products that promise to make you slimmer, sleeker, shinier, and softer, businesses thrive.

 Weddings only intensify existing insecurities and self-hatred.
 You are really the only person who can give yourself permission to love yourself in spite of our cultural norms.
-While it may not feel natural at first, adopt these five practices, and you will be a free betch in no time.
+While it may not feel natural at first, adopt these five practices and you will be a free girl in no time.